RaphaelBarth/VisualStudio_DebugPlotter/README.md

-# VS_DebugPlotter
+# VisualStudio_DebugPlotter
-Python script for graphical plotting of VS debug messages
+Python script for graphical plotting of VisualStudio debug messages

 ### 0. create Debug Messages:
 Insert breakpoints where you want to analyze your code.
 Adjust your breakpoints via settings, then Select the options *Actions* and *Continue code execution*.